Multi-purpose bourbon sauce recipe you can use with chicken wings, pork ribs, grilled steak, salmon and more.

 - Toss.
 Gently toss baked chicken wings or grilled shrimp in bourbon sauce to evenly coat them all over.

 - Brush.
-Use as a glaze for pan seared salmon, skillet pork chops, thinly sliced ahi tuna, baked pork ribs and more.
+Use as a glaze for pan seared salmon, skillet pork chops, thinly sliced ahi tuna, lamb ribs, smoked pork ribs, smoked beef back ribs and more.

 - Marinate.
 To use as a marinade simply add a bit more acidity to the bourbon sauce (ideally by way of more Worcestershire, apple cider vinegar, rice vinegar, sherry vinegar or balsamic).
 Also add a tablespoon or so of neutral cooking oil.
 These additions will thin it out a bit and get it closer to the ingredient ratio for marinades.